The Mill and Mill Inn, Sax Rd, Framlingham - History

 The mill was further back from the road (beyond the top of the photo below), shown as the round building on the 1883 OS map above, exactly where the Mill Place bungalow stands today.

-No 47 (Mill House) was the bakehouse, and No 45 was the Inn.
 It was common to have a bakehouse and inn together, the yeast from the brew being used for the bread, with the flour from the mill, of course.
+In the 1870s, the Mill Inn had 5 chambers, taking up all of no's 47 & 45.
+So it's likely that there was also a bakehouse somewhere within the premises.

 There was an orchard over the road, which possibly went with the inn, as shown on the 1883 OS map at the top of this page.
 It's OS no. 300 on this map: